basic-app/basic-app/README.md

 ## Step 2

-Configure site url, timezone, and database connection settings in the `/.env` file.
+Configure url, timezone, and database connection settings in the `/.env` file.

 ## Step 3